HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/usage.md

   ![](../../../assets/HCL_DX_Picker_Asset_Preview_Component.png)

-1. View image renditions.

-    To choose the rendition of the image you want to view, click the dropdown and select the specific rendition.
+1. To choose the rendition of the image you want to view, click the dropdown and select the specific rendition.
 For more information on renditions, refer to [Renditions](../renditions/index.md).

-2. Download the item.

-    To download the previewed item, click the **Download** icon.
+2. To download the previewed item, click the **Download** icon.

-    !!!note
 For images with renditions, only the selected rendition is downloaded.

-3. Select an item.

-    To select an item, click the **Select** button.
+3. To select an item, click the **Select** button.

-    !!! note
-        Changing the rendition will change the `selectedRendition` inside the `_source` property.
+    - Changing the rendition will change the `selectedRendition` inside the `_source` property.
 For more information, refer to [Picker Events](./access.md#dx-picker-events).

-    Selecting an item from Preview triggers the [`HCL-DX-PICKER-PREVIEW-SELECT`](./access.md#dx-picker-events) event.
+    - Selecting an item from Preview triggers the [`HCL-DX-PICKER-PREVIEW-SELECT`](./access.md#dx-picker-events) event.

-4. Navigate between items.

-    To navigate to the other supported file formats inside the collection, click the **Previous** and **Next** buttons.
+4. To navigate to the other supported file formats inside the collection, click the **Previous** and **Next** buttons.

-5. Zoom in or out.

-    To inspect the image, click the **Zoom In** and **Zoom Out** buttons.
+5. To inspect the image, click the **Zoom In** and **Zoom Out** buttons.

     !!! note
         This functionality is only available for images.